ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 If additional resources are needed to run the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service, you can add more ESXi servers before installing the service.

-## Considerations when removing FortiGate Virtual Appliance on IBM Cloud
+## Considerations when you remove FortiGate Virtual Appliance on IBM Cloud
 {: #fortinetvm_considerations-remove}

 Before you remove the FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}} service, ensure that the configuration of the existing FortiGate Virtual Appliances is removed correctly.
 Specifically, network traffic must be routed around FortiGate Virtual Appliances instead of through FortiGate Virtual Appliances.
 Otherwise, the existing data traffic within your environment might be impacted.